mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         Returns → drjit.llvm.ad.TensorXf16:
             *no description available*

+    .. py:method:: mitsuba.Texture1f16.unmap()

+        Release a mapping established by :py:func:`map()`.

+        Returns → None:
+            *no description available*

     .. py:method:: mitsuba.Texture1f16.update_inplace(self, migrate=False)

-        Update the texture after applying an indirect update to its tensor representation (obtained with py:func:`tensor()`).
+        Update the texture after applying an indirect update to its tensor representation (obtained with :py:func:`tensor()`).

-        A tensor representation of this texture object can be retrived with py:func:`tensor()`.
-That representation can be modified, but in order to apply it succesfuly to the texture, this method must also be called.
+        A tensor representation of this texture object can be retrieved with :py:func:`tensor()`.
+That representation can be modified, but in order to apply it successfully to the texture, this method must also be called.
 In short, this method will use the tensor representation to update the texture's internal state.

-        In CUDA mode, when both the argument ``migrate`` and :py:func:`use_accel()` are ``True``, the texture exclusively stores a copy of the input data as a CUDA texture to avoid redundant storage.)
+        When ``migrate`` is set to ``True`` on the CUDA and Metal backends, the texture information is *fully* migrated to GPU texture memory to avoid redundant storage.

         Parameter ``migrate`` (bool):
             *no description available*